ShahinSorkh/laravel-cassandra/README.md

     $emp = DB::table('emp')->where('emp_name', 'Christy')->first();

-If you did not change your default database connection, you will need to specify it when querying.
+If you did not change your default database connection, you will need to specify it on each query.

     $emp = DB::connection('cassandra')->table('emp')->get();